Fast, Free Auto Insurance Quotes

 Contact the county court where your citation was issued.

-If you got a citation for traveling 75 mph or faster on a two-lane road, or 85 mph or faster on any Georgia road or highway, you could be considered a "Super Speeder," which means an additional $200 fine.
-If you fail to pay a Super Speeder fine, your driver's license will be suspended.
-You'll then have to pay a $50 license-reinstatement fee plus the $200 Super Speeder fine.
+If you got a citation for traveling 75 mph or faster on a two-lane road, or 85 mph or faster on any Georgia road or highway, you could be considered a “Super Speeder,” which means an additional $200 fine.
+If you fail to pay a Super Speeder fine in 120 days, your driver’s license will be suspended.
+You’ll then have to pay a $50 license-reinstatement fee plus the $200 Super Speeder fine.

-Georgia's system adds points to your driving record, ranging from two to six points.
+Georgia’s ticket system adds points to your driving record, ranging from 2 to 6 points.
 If you have 15 points or more within a 24-month period, your license will be suspended.

 Points in Georgia for traffic tickets